DeepRegNet/DeepReg/docs/doc_data_loader.md

   - When there are multiple labels, it is assumed that the labels are ordered, such that the channel of index `label_idx` is the same anatomical or pathological structure.

-  - Currently, if the data are labeled, each data sample has to have at least one label.
+  - Currently, if the data are labeled, each data sample must have at least one label.
     For missing labels, consider using all zeros as a work-around.

 ## Paired images

-For paired images, each pair contains moving image and fixed image.
-Optionally, there are corresponding moving label and fixed label.
+For paired images, each pair contains a moving image and a fixed image.
+Optionally, corresponding moving label(s) and fixed label(s).

-Precisely, given a pair of images
+Specifically, given a pair of images

-- When the image is unlabeled, we have
+- When the image is unlabeled,
   - moving image of shape `(m_dim1, m_dim2, m_dim3)`
   - fixed image of shape `(f_dim1, f_dim2, f_dim3)`
-- When the image is labeled and there is only one label, we have
+- When the image is labeled and there is only one label,
   - moving image of shape `(m_dim1, m_dim2, m_dim3)`
   - fixed image of shape `(f_dim1, f_dim2, f_dim3)`
   - moving label of shape `(m_dim1, m_dim2, m_dim3)`
   - fixed label of shape `(f_dim1, f_dim2, f_dim3)`
-- When the image is labeled and there are multiple labels, we have
+- When the image is labeled and there are multiple labels,
   - moving image of shape `(m_dim1, m_dim2, m_dim3)`
   - fixed image of shape `(f_dim1, f_dim2, f_dim3)`
   - moving label of shape `(m_dim1, m_dim2, m_dim3, num_labels)`